 Icy air streams across your face, snow crunches under your feet, and the view nearly takes your breath away: on one side the view of the Mittelland up to the Vosges, on the other the Aletsch glacier, bordered by four thousand metre peaks.
 Standing on the Jungfraujoch 3,454 metres above sea level, you can feel it with your first step: this is a different world.
 It’s one you have to experience.

-From Interlaken we drove away to reach Lauterbrunnen, which is by the way, a real charm especially at summertime, as it is known for its thunderous waterfalls and dramatic cliffs.
+From Interlaken, we drove away to reach Lauterbrunnen, which is, by the way, a real charm especially in the summertime, as it is known for its thunderous waterfalls and dramatic cliffs.

 You can also take the train from Interlaken East station via the Bernese Oberland railway.

 From Lauterbrunnen, we took the cable car at Wengernalp that kicked off the scenic route.